nikitavoloboev/data/macOS/apps/karabiner/karabiner.md

 I take this idea further and define these kind of hyper keys but for __every single key on my keyboard__.
 I like to call them _sticky keys_.

-## Sticky keys
-[This snippet](https://gist.github.com/b591b290c6a55ac47b19158c721415a4) makes `p` key into a modifier key.
-This only works for old Karabiner on El Captain.
-I am still not certain how it will look like in Sierra.

-You can probably use [this](https://github.com/tekezo/Karabiner-Elements/issues/926) to achieve this behavior on Sierra but I have not tested it.

 ## My personal Karabiner setup
-I share my Karabiner private.xml [here](https://github.com/nikitavoloboev/dotfiles/blob/master/karabiner/private.xml).
+I share my Karabiner config [here](https://github.com/nikitavoloboev/dotfiles/blob/master/karabiner/karabiner.json).
 It is approximately 14,000 lines long so might take a bit of time to load.
 However I edit it in vim and vim handles this big file very easily.
 I comment out the necessary sections and jump to them with searches like `km def` for defining KM actions to map, `alfred def` for mapping Alfred triggers to run and `sticky ..` to jump between sticky key definitions.

 ## Notes
 - I can embed simultaneous key mappings inside sticky key definitions.